Celeritas 0.7.0-dev.127+develop.e63889793

 If no filename is provided, start a system tracing session which records both application-level events and kernel events.
 Root privilege and Linux ftrace https://kernel.org/doc/Documentation/trace/ftrace.txt are required.
 To start the system daemons using the perfetto backend, see https://perfetto.dev/docs/quickstart/linux-tracing#capturing-a-trace

-TODO: Support multiple tracing mode.
+TODO: Support multiple tracing modes.

 Member Function Documentation